HomeLatest NewsEnterprise ITDell bolsters APEX cloud platform with managed cyber recovery services

 Dell APEX Cyber Recovery Services

 According to a recent report, global information security and risk management end-user spending will reach around $168 billion in 2022, up over $13 billion from 2021.
-The company also released the ‘Dell Power Protect Cyber Recovery’ service for Microsoft as well as Amazon Web Services (AWS).
+The company also released the ‘Dell Power Protect Cyber Recovery’ service for Microsoft Azure as well as Amazon Web Services (AWS).

 Advertisement